amit4910/Customer_sales_Dashboard/README.md

 - Designed interactive dashboards in Power BI to visualize patterns in customer behavior, sales distribution, and payment preferences.

--Integrated filters and slicers for dynamic analysis, enabling stakeholders to explore data by Genders, category, age group,Shopping mall, and payment type.
+- Integrated filters and slicers for dynamic analysis, enabling stakeholders to explore data by Genders, category, age group,Shopping mall, and payment type.